maxime-tournier/maxime-tournier.github.com/notes/geometric-algebra.md

 basis for performing most geometric operations on geometric objects, in any dimension.

-Most of the following is adapted from the excellent online resource by Alan MacDonald[^1].
+Most of the following is adapted from the online resource by Alan MacDonald[^1].

 {% include toc.md %}